martis42/depend_on_what_you_use/README.md

 ## Applying automatic fixes

+> \[!WARNING\]
+> Please note that **the tool cannot guarantee that your build is not being broken** by the changes.
+> Always make sure your project is still valid after the changes and review the performed changes.

 DWYU offers a tool to automatically fix some detected problems.

-⚠
-Please note that **the tool cannot guarantee that your build is not being broken** by the changes.
-Always make sure your project is still valid after the changes and review the performed changes.

 The workflow is the following:

 1. Execute DWYU on your workspace.